History of Istanbul: Prehistory

 Humans have lived in the area now known as Istanbul since at least the Neolithic period.
 The earliest known settlement dates from 6700 BC, discovered in 2008, during the construction works of the Yenikapı subway station and the Marmaray tunnel at the historic peninsula on the European side.
 On the Anatolian side, the earliest known settlement is the Fikirtepe mound from the Copper Age period, with artifacts dating from 5500 to 3500 BC.
 In nearby Kadıköy (Chalcedon) a port settlement dating back to the Phoenicians has been discovered.

 Lygos

-The first name of the city was Lygos according to Pliny the Elder in his historical accounts and it was possibly founded by Thracian tribes along with the neighboring settlement of Semystra.
+The first name of the city was Lygos according to Pliny the Elder in his historical accounts and it was possibly founded by Thracian tribes.
 Only a few walls and substructures belonging to Lygos have survived to date, near the Seraglio Point, where the Topkapı Palace now stands.
-Lygos and Semystra were the only settlements on the European side of Istanbul.
 On the Asian side there was a Phoenician colony.

 Byzantium

 Byzantion (Βυζάντιον), Latinized as Byzantium, was the next name of the city.
 The name is believed to be of Thracian origin from the word būzas (“he-goat”).
 Specifically, it may be derived from the Thracian personal name Byzas.
 Ancient Greek legend refers to a legendary king Byzas as the leader of the Megarian colonists and eponymous founder of the city.

 Cape Moda in Chalcedon was the first location which the Greek settlers from Megara chose to colonize in 685 BC, before colonizing Byzantion on the European side of the Bosphorus under the command of King Byzas in 667 BC.
 Byzantion was established on the site of an ancient port settlement named Lygos During the period of Byzantion, the Acropolis used to stand where the Topkapı Palace stands today.

 After siding with Pescennius Niger against the victorious Septimius Severus the city was besieged by Rome and suffered extensive damage in AD 196.
 Byzantium was rebuilt by the Roman Emperor Septimius Severus and quickly regained its previous prosperity, being temporarily renamed as Augusta Antonina by the emperor, in honor of his son.